-Mr. Sepúlveda holds degrees from the Conservatory of Music of Puerto Rico, and from the University of Illinois, where he is a candidate for the doctorate in musical arts with a cognate area in the science of the singing voice.
-Additionally, he is a graduate from the Summer Vocology Institute at the National Center for Voice and Speech at the University of Utah, and completed Level One of Somatic Voicework™ The LoVetri Method at the Chicago Institute for Voice Care.
+Mr. Sepúlveda holds degrees from the Conservatory of Music of Puerto Rico and from the University of Illinois at Urbana-Champaign, where he is a candidate for the doctorate in musical arts with a cognate area in the science of the singing voice.
+He was the recipient of the UIUC Stotler Fellowship Award, the Grace Elizabeth Wilson Award for Excellence in Singing, and the Joseph W. Schlanger Memorial Opera Scholarship.
+Additionally, he is a graduate from the Summer Vocology Institute at the National Center for Voice and Speech at the University of Utah, and completed Level One of "Somatic Voicework™ The LoVetri Method" at the Chicago Institute for Voice Care.

 While completing studies in his native Puerto Rico, Mr. Sepúlveda was active in the theatre scene.
 Most notable were his roles in plays by Federico García Lorca and Myrna Casas at the Luis A. Ferré Performing Arts Center.
 A lover of concert repertoire and choral literature, he is a former member of the "Orfeón San Juan Bautista" and is featured on its first commercial recording "Puerto Rico a Capella" (2001).